shengzhouzhang/apiexample/README.md

 API Demo
 =======

 This is an example of calling twitter api directly from web pages.
-OAuth tokens are all stored in browers.
+OAuth tokens are all stored in the brower.

 Demo: http://szha246.github.io/apiexample/
 =======